CTCycle/XREPORT-radiological-reports-generator/README.md

 **XREP transformers:** the body of the model comprises a series of transformer encoders/decoders.
 The transformer encoder employs multi-head self-attention and feedforward networks to further process the encoded images.
 These transformed image vectors are then fed into the transformer decoder, which applies cross-attention between encoder and decoder inputs.
 To ensure coherent report generation, the model employs causal masking on token sequences during decoding.
 This auto-regressive mechanism guarantees that generated reports consider the context of previously generated tokens.

 ## 3. Installation
 The installation process on Windows has been designed for simplicity and ease of use.
-To begin, simply run `XREPORT_AutoEncoder.bat`.
+To begin, simply run `XREPORT.bat`.
 On its first execution, the installation procedure will automatically start with minimal user input required.
 The script will check if either Anaconda or Miniconda is installed on your system.
 If neither is found, you will need to install it manually.
 You can download and install Miniconda by following the instructions here: (https://docs.anaconda.com/miniconda/).

 After setting up Anaconda/Miniconda, the installation script will install all the necessary Python dependencies.
 This includes Keras 3 (with PyTorch support as the backend) and the required CUDA dependencies (CUDA 12.1) to enable GPU acceleration.
 If you'd prefer to handle the installation process separately, you can run the standalone installer by executing `setup/XREPORT_installer.bat`.
 You can also use a custom python environment by modifying `settings/launcher_configurations.ini` and setting use_custom_environment as true, while specifying the name of your custom environment.